maxthunder/algorithms/README.md

 **Look at algorithms/src/test/java/SortingTest.java for insight in how to run the sorting algorithms.**<br>
 *Unit tests are setup for both single-threaded and multithreaded interaction.*<br><br>
+**Look at algorithms/src/test/java/dataStructures/BinarySearchTree.java for insight in how to run the BST algorithms.**
-**Look at algorithms/src/test/java/dataStructures/SearchingTest.java for insight in how to run the search algorithms.**
+**Look at algorithms/src/test/java/dataStructures/MaxHeap.java for insight in how to run the MaxHeap algorithms.**

 <br><br><br>
 (more soon to come with this readme...)